Hide (musician): Equipment

+Hide was a fan of Bow Wow guitarists Kyoji Yamamoto and Mitsuhiro Saito, and played the Mockingbird style guitar, which Saito used.
+Hide was rarely seen performing without a Fernandes guitar.
+He had many signature models with the company.
+The MG-X "Paint" model features a psychedelic paint job modeled after one that Hide had painted himself.
+He also owned a large repertoire of guitars by other manufacturers.
+While in Los Angeles, he purchased a 1959 Gibson Les Paul Standard that was once owned by Mick Mars of Mötley Crüe for 20 million yen.
+As of 2025, it was valued to be worth 100 million yen.
+The whereabouts of Hide's first electric guitar, a Gibson Les Paul Deluxe that his grandmother bought him through connections at the United States military base in Yokosuka, are unknown.
+Pata suggested that it was sold during X Japan's indie years when they were struggling financially.

+Legacy and influence

 Hide is regarded as very influential to not only contemporary Japanese musicians, but also to his generation.
 X Japan is considered one of the founders of visual kei, a movement among Japanese musicians comparable to Western glam, and subsequently are influences to many newer bands.
 When they disbanded, Hide was the only member to carry on with the look and had the most successful solo career.
-As such, acts that cite him specifically as an influence include D'espairsRay, Miya of Mucc, Nightmare's Hitsugi, Syu of Galneryus, Hizaki and Teru of Versailles, members from heidi., Naoto of Deathgaze, DuelJewel's Shun, Kouichi of Laputa, Jui from Vidoll, Reo of lynch., Dir en grey vocalist Kyo and guitarist Kaoru, each member of DaizyStripper, Kohshi from Flow, members of MarBell, Head Phones President frontwoman Anza, DJ Ozma, Ami Suzuki, Silver Ash leader Ling, Chiemi Ishimoto from Mass of the Fermenting Dregs, Marilyn Manson and Minami Momochi.
+As such, acts that cite him specifically as an influence include D'espairsRay, Mucc guitarist Miya and vocalist Tatsuro, Nightmare's Hitsugi, Syu of Galneryus, Hizaki and Teru of Versailles, members from heidi., Naoto of Deathgaze, DuelJewel's Shun, Kouichi of Laputa, Jui from Vidoll, Reo of lynch., Dir En Grey vocalist Kyo and guitarist Kaoru, each member of Daizystripper, Kohshi from Flow, members of MarBell, Head Phones President frontwoman Anza, Aldious guitarist Toki, DJ Ozma, Ami Suzuki, Silver Ash leader Ling, Chiemi Ishimoto from Mass of the Fermenting Dregs, Marilyn Manson, Minami Momochi, Dezert drummer Sora, and Shokichi.
 Ryuichi stated that Hide was a big influence on Luna Sea.

 Hide has been compared to Kurt Cobain and Jimi Hendrix with regards to his impact on Japanese youth, having been "elevated to a 'guitar god' status."
 According to Josephine Yun, Hide's "stage persona was insolent, in your face, taunting and belligerent, and it thrilled Japanese youth while horrifying older generations.
 Many Japanese felt stifled by convention and identified with his naughty rebelliousness; he became a cult figure."
 Neil Strauss claims Hide "despised the music business and wanted to change it" and that he said he felt "trapped in the image of a pop star."
 According to Strauss, he "represented a generation of fans who felt alienated, and his death represented the end of a genre."
 Billboard's Steve McClure concurred; his "death means the end of an era", adding "X were the first generation of visual kei bands[...]
 For the next generation of bands, it's like: That's it.
 The torch has been passed to us."